Imagine what it would feel like to have constantly dry, itchy skin. Skin so irritated that it cracked, bled and peeled nearly every single day.

 Chemical soaps only contribute to dry skin and cause chemical reactions.
 We tried altering Chance’s diet to address the possibility that his eczema may have been related to digestive issues but nothing seemed to help on that front either.

 Dwight constantly researched eczema and potential remedies and treatments.
 He noticed that “goat milk soap” was often mentioned as an all-natural means to relieve eczema symptoms.
 At the same time, he was learning more and more about the dangers of chemicals found in everyday cosmetics and hygiene products.
 So, Dwight took a closer look at the soap we were using and was amazed to see that it was composed of an alarming number of chemicals that have no right to be on the human body.
-There are also an alarming number of reports of people becoming addicted to eczema creams, sometimes making the condition worse, which was the case with Charlie Maddy.

 “I felt like I deserved the world’s worst father award.
 I was throwing 10-15 chemicals into my son’s bath and saying, 'Hope you make it bro.'” - Dwight Johnson